hypo69/hypo/docs/gemini/consultant/ru/logger/logger.md

 """
 .. module:: src.logger
    :platform: Windows, Unix
-   :synopsis: Logger Module
+   :synopsis: Logger module

 This module provides a singleton logging utility with various logging levels and formats, including console, file, and JSON logging.
-It uses the Singleton design pattern to ensure a single logger instance is used throughout the application.
-The logger supports different log levels and output formats, and can colorize console messages based on log severity.
+It uses the Singleton pattern to ensure a single logger instance is used throughout the application.
+The logger supports different log levels and output formats, and it can colorize console messages based on log severity.
 """
 import threading
-import traceback
 import logging
 import colorama
 import datetime
 import json
 import inspect
-from src.utils.jjson import j_loads, j_loads_ns  # Import necessary functions
+from src.utils.jjson import j_loads, j_loads_ns  # Added import

-from src.logger import logger
+# from .beeper import Beeper, BeepLevel  # Removed, not used

 class SingletonMeta(type):
-    """
-    Metaclass for Singleton pattern implementation.
+    """Metaclass for the Singleton pattern."""
-    """
     _instances = {}
     _lock = threading.Lock()